Embed from Getty Images

 Since Tinder’s launch in 2012, millions of people have flocked to this visually stimulating dating app, and despite the heavy criticism, people continue to swipe to the left or the right.
-However, even if Tinder creates the illusion of constant matches, it might be doing more harm than good to your dating life.
-Here’s why.
+However, if dating apps like Tinder give people the illusion of constant matches, it might be doing more harm than good to your dating life, and here’s why.

 I have a couple of female friends who have profiles on Tinder and who constantly get messages from men.
 One of my friends in particular explains how she doesn’t have time nor the desire to go out and meet men, and therefore prefers to use Tinder as a way to meet men she wouldn’t necessarily come into contact with in her day-to-day routine.